cainy-a/YelloskinOsu/variants/Lite/README.md

 # Distraction***Less***<u><sup>Lite</sup></u> for osu!

-A no-distractions osu! skin based on Yelloskin., but not quite so severe as the main Distraction***Less*** skin.
+A no-distractions osu! skin based on Yelloskin, but not quite so severe as the main Distraction***Less*** skin.

 This is not a skin made by me, it is a combination of lots of different skins that I hacked together into one.